cmaxw/devchat-eleventy/src/my-javascript-story/mjs-123-nick-basile.md

 Nick then talks about how he got into Laravel and Vue and also how he started working for Lambda.
 They briefly discuss Lambda's business model and Nick's approach to teaching.

-Finally Nick talks about how he spends his life outside work in Austin, which nowadays involves looking after 4 month old daughter.
+Finally Nick talks about how he spends his life outside work in Austin, which nowadays involves looking after his 4-month old daughter.

 **Host:** Charles Max Wood